-The symposium consists of a half day of presentations and information on Saturday, April 6, 2019 from 1-4:30 p.m. at the Sunrise Branch of the Regina Public Library, 3130 Woodhams Drive, Regina, SK.
+The symposium consists of a half day of presentations and information on Saturday, April 6, 2019 from 1-4:30 p.m. at the George Bothwell Library, 2787 Gordon Road, Regina, SK.
 The symposium covers topics such as the business of book publishing, self-publishing experiences, e-books and audiobooks and if they’re right for you, and other exciting information.

 Business of Book Publishing

 1:00 p.m. – 1:45 p.m.